wormhole-foundation/xdapp-book/projects/evm-tokenbridge/README.md

 ## Test Scripts
 After you have Guardiand running, you can run the basic test with `npm run test`.
 This will:
-- Deploy a simple Messenger contract (found in chains/evm/src/Messenger.sol) to each EVM chain
+- Deploy a Treasury contract
-- Register each contract with the other chain
-- Send a message from each contract
-- Fetch the VAA from the Guardian
-- Submit the VAA to each contract
+- Attest the TKN ERC20 token from Chain0 (ETH) to Chain1 (BSC)
-- Print out the Message

-If everything goes correctly, you should get a printout with the Hello World messages on each chain.
+- Mint 100 TKN tokens to the Treasury on ETH
+- Approve & Transfer 50 TKN tokens from the treasury on ETH to the Treasury on BSC.